auralius/smoothed-particle-hydrodynamics/README.md

 # smoothed-particle-hydrodynamics
-An implementation of the smoothed particle hydrodynamics based on the Philip Mocz's paper
+A MATLAB implementation of the smoothed particle hydrodynamics based on the Philip Mocz's paper, in both CPU and GPU.

+By using a GPU, we can speed up the computation to about 10 times.
+Here, I am using NVidia Tesla K20m.

 Please read Philip Mocz's paper here:
 https://pmocz.github.io/manuscripts/pmocz_sph.pdf